 Practice activating your multifidus muscle throughout your day by keeping good posture.

-Even before you’ve had children, there may be times when certain pelvic floor exercises are not appropriate.
+Note: Even before you’ve had children, there may be times when certain pelvic floor exercises are not appropriate.
 And, it’s important to know that there is no “one” exercise alone that will strengthen your pelvic floor as it is supported by many muscles.
 Always check with your doctor before beginning any exercise program.
 And, if you have concerns about your pelvic floor, no matter what life-stage you are in, consult a trained physical therapist specialized in women’s health.
 Your Physical Therapist will also be able to ensure that you are performing the moves correctly so that you are getting the most out of your workout.
-Use the NAFC Physician Locator to find a doctor in your area.
+Use the NAFC Doctor Finder to find a doctor in your area.